geode-sdk/build-geode-mod/README.md

     # Default: false
     export-pdb: ''

     # Whether to bundle PDB files into the .geode package.
 Not required.
-Requires Geode SDK v4.2.0 at minimum.
+    # Requires SDK v4.2.0 and CLI v3.3.0 at minimum.
     # Default: false
     bundle-pdb: ''